Alchemist-X/howcryptoworksbook/Part_01_Bitcoin_Fundamentals.md

 Think of finding a block as a lottery; chainwork is the total sum of "lottery tickets" (hashes) required to build the entire chain, a value calculated from the difficulty target (nBits) of each block.
 A shorter chain could have a higher cumulative difficulty, making it the valid one.
 This prevents an attacker from overwriting history with a long but easy-to-produce chain, as the sheer energy invested in the honest chain makes it prohibitively expensive to overcome.

+Imagine two climbers racing to the summit on different routes.
+One takes 1,000 easy steps up a gentle trail; the other takes 600 steps up a steep face where each step is worth more points because it’s harder.
+The judges don’t count steps; they total points.
+That’s chainwork: nodes sum per‑block work (from each block’s nBits) and choose the chain with the most total work—even if it has fewer blocks.

 ### Mining and Proof-of-Work

 Mining is the process that secures the network and creates new bitcoins through **Proof-of-Work**.
 Miners compete to solve a cryptographic puzzle by bundling transactions into a block and repeatedly hashing the block header using the double SHA-256 algorithm.
 The goal is to find a hash value below a specific target.